Misrata: Geography

 Misrata lies on the coast of the Mediterranean Sea 187 km east of Tripoli and 825 km west of Benghazi.
 The location of the city creates a dualism of sea and sand, bounded by the sea to the north and east and to the south by golden sands dotted with palm and olive trees.

 Like Benghazi and Tripoli, Misrata is divided into two distinct sections.
 Older Misrata consists of small stone houses and narrow arched streets while the newer part of the city, which began to develop in the 20th century, consists of modern buildings, homes, factories and industrial areas.
 Aside from its distinct location, which makes it a centre for the exchange of commodities and materials with the rest of the cities of the country, Misrata has modern infrastructure, including paved roads, electricity and communications.

 Climate

-Köppen-Geiger climate classification system classifies its climate as mediterranean climate (Csa).
+The Köppen-Geiger climate classification system classifies Misrata's climate as a hot semi-arid climate (BSh).